Every type A quiver locus is a Kazhdan-Lusztig variety: Zelevinsky map

 \subsection{Some corollaries}

-After the construction of our isomorphism, an immediate corollary is that we can recover the results of Bobinski and Zwara in \cite{bobinski_normality_2001}, as well as those of Kinser and Rajchgot in \cite{kinser_type_2015}.
+After constructing of our isomorphism, an immediate corollary is that we can recover the results of Bobinski and Zwara in \cite{bobinski_normality_2001}, as well as those of Kinser and Rajchgot in \cite{kinser_type_2015}.
 These results show that type A quiver loci are normal, Cohen-Macaulay, and have rational singularities over fields of characteristic 0.
-Bobinski and Zwara obtained this result using the technique of Hom-controlled functors and showed that the types of singularities of type A (and type D) quiver loci are independent of the orientation of the quiver.
+Bobinski and Zwara achieved this result using the technique of Hom-controlled functors and proved that the types of singularities of type A (and type D) quiver loci are independent of the orientation of the quiver.
 Kinser and Rajchgot identified type A quiver locus of arbitrary orientation, up to a smooth factor, with an open dense subvariety of a Kazhdan-Lusztig variety.
-This result can now be reinterpreted most directly because every Kazhdan-Lusztig variety is known to be normal, Cohen-Macaulay, and have rational singularities, as proven in \cite{Brion2005} and \cite{kazhdan_representations_1979}. \begin{coro} The quiver loci are normal, Cohen-Macaulay for the type A quiver of arbitrary orientation.
+This result can now be reinterpreted most directly because it is known that every Kazhdan-Lusztig variety is normal, Cohen-Macaulay, and has rational singularities, as proven in \cite{Brion2005} and \cite{kazhdan_representations_1979}. \begin{coro} The quiver loci are normal, Cohen-Macaulay for the type A quiver of arbitrary orientation.
 Moreover, if the ground field has characteristic 0, the type A quiver loci has rational singularities. \end{coro}